Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 #### Q33.
 When would you use the `ActivityCompat.shouldShowRequestPermissionRationale()` function?

-- [ ] when a user first opens your app and you want to provide an explanation for the use of a given permission
+- [ ] when a user first opens your app and you want to explain the use of a given permission
 - [ ] when a user has previously denied the request for a given permission and selects "Tell me more"
-- [ ] when a user has previously denied the request for a given permission and you want to provide an explanation for its use
+- [ ] when a user has previously denied the request for a given permission and you want to explain its use
 - [x] when a user has previously denied the request for a given permission and selected "Don't ask again," but you need the permission for your app to function

 #### Q34.
 You would like to enable analytics tracking only in `release` builds.
 How can you create a new field in the generated `BuildConfig` class to store that value?